Women's Endowment Fund awards record $200,004 to programs for women and girls

-Several grants this year supported programs that uplift underrepresented and minority populations, including a $10,000 grant to North Akron Community Development Corporation to address gender, racial and cultural disparities through the launch of Market House, an intersectional women’s empowerment center.
+Several grants this year supported programs that uplift communities of color, including a $10,000 grant to North Hill Community Development Corporation to address gender, racial and cultural disparities through the launch of Market House, an intersectional women's empowerment center.

 North Akron Community Development Corporation works to ensure a thriving community in North Akron that inspires and connects residents, while also celebrating diversity.
 The organization focuses on impact areas of business and economic development, physical infrastructure and beautification, and social and informational events.

 "Although there are many opportunities for leadership and entrepreneurship in Akron, immigrant women are often unaware or unable to participate due to cultural boundaries and lack of access to transportation," said Katie Beck, executive director of North Akron Community Development Corporation.
 "Programming at the Market House will serve as an innovative, local hub for marginalized and underrepresented women in Akron by offering them a first step in developing entrepreneurial and professional skills, and also the space to connect with important resources and inspiring leaders throughout the city."